 Important The velocity provided by the location engine must be non-zero for the velocity vector to define the orientation.
 If the velocity at any time is 0, this engine will issue an error.

 However, the current velocity vector is not enough to fully constrain the orientation because the coordinate system can rotate about the velocity heading.
 Therefore, a second vector is needed to constrain the orientation.
-This vector is usually referred to as the "up" vector because it is used to define the "up" (+Z) direction of the local coordinate system.
+The default constraint vector for the Velocity engine is the Scene ENU +Z vector.
+If the user wishes to override the constraint vector, they can do so via the optional <constraint> element.
+This element has three attributes:

 frame